 - Attorney’s Fees: Miscellaneous admin costs related to the sexual harassment lawsuit will need to be covered and can usually be included in sexual harassment compensation.

-When to Contact a Mesriani Law Group
+When to Contact Mesriani Law Group

-If you or a loved one have been the victim of sexual harassment at work, call Mesriani Law Group today.
+If you or a loved one has been the victim of sexual harassment at work, call Mesriani Law Group today.
 Our team of experienced sexual harassment attorneys in Los Angeles will ensure you have the best chances of getting the recovery you deserve.
 We will fight for your rights to work in an environment free from sexual harassment so if you would like to know more, contact us at (866) 500 – 7070 to schedule a consultation.

 Contact Us Today at (866) 500-7070 or Message Us Online to Schedule a Free Consultation